A Letter from Katie Delaney, CVN’s Manager of Strategic Learning & Evaluation

 In the field of faith-based service, we celebrate the diversity of our programs’ origins, missions, locations, and offerings.
 We also face collective challenges and questions.
 When inspiration is hard to find, can we look to one another?
 Can we sustain and nourish our unique gifts, together?

-That’s the thought behind Sisters INSPIRE, CVN’s new, grant-funded pilot project intended to equip CVN programs to disrupt the white dominant cultural narrative embedded in community service and uplift models of faith-based service rooted in racial justice and community partnership.
+That’s the thought behind Sisters INSPIRE, CVN’s new, grant-funded pilot project (watch VIDEO) intended to equip CVN programs to disrupt the white dominant cultural narrative embedded in community service and uplift models of faith-based service rooted in racial justice and community partnership.
 CVN’s origin story reminds us that in this work, Catholic Sisters have been at the fore.

 When Pat Mader Stalker sought an experience of faith and service over 50 years ago, she found the Mission Helpers of the Sacred Heart.
 For hundreds of years, Sisters have been living faith-based service before it was a catchphrase or tag-line.
 Sisters INSPIRE seeks to carry on this shared call in three ways: